 A cast is a positive impression of your foot.
 It must be made to exacting standards.
 Pre-made or off-the-shelf orthotics are generally ill fitting and can often cause ineffective treatment and discomfort.
-By having a prescription cast this will guarantee an accurate orthotics every time.
+By having a 3D volumetric foot cast, this will guarantee an accurate orthotics every time.

 To the Lab:

 After thorough visual examination and collecting data using the gait scan, a 3D volumetric non-weight bearing impression of patient’s feet will be taken, the positive casts along with the collected data from the gait scan will be sent to the custom foot orthotics laboratory.
 After 2 weeks of working on the casts by the lab, the custom foot Orthotics Vancouver will be shipped back to us to be forwarded to the patient.